kopsha/hopeless-programming/README.md

         return "{}Z".format(value.strftime("%Y-%m-%dT%H:%M:%S.%f")[:-3])
 ```

-_Rule of thumb_: Never trust an `if`, I hear they are highly criticized lately.
+_Rule of thumb_: Never trust an **if**, I hear they are highly criticized lately.
-Use `assert` instead.
+Use **assert** instead.

-If read that assert carefully, you will see that he is aware of his doings, but
+If you read that assert carefully, you will see that he is aware of his doings,
-simply did not land on the right [stackoverflow](https://stackoverflow.com/) post.
+but simply did not land on the right [stackoverflow](https://stackoverflow.com/)
+post.